Kate Lechmere: First World War

 During the First World War, Lechmere became a nurse in the Voluntary Aid Detachment.
 She was stationed for several years at Macclesfield, near Hulme's relatives where he could visit her.
 By then they were engaged.
 They met when they could, often in hotels there or in London.
 After he was posted to the front, Hulme wrote her explicit erotic letters which he urged her to reciprocate, which she did.
 They signed off their letters as "K.D.", a reference to the brass knuckleduster made for Hulme by Henri Gaudier-Brzeska, one of a number of similar small items Gaudier-Brzeska made for his friends.
 The fact that Hulme always carried it was later used to portray him as a man with a high potential for violence but the item was actually a sex toy that Lechmere and Hulme used in their love making.
 According to Lechmere, the holes in the knuckleduster had sexual and other symbolism for Hulme.

-Hulme wrote to Lechmere, "The man I relieved was killed by a shell, but I don't think that's at all likely to happen to me."
-In 1917 he was killed by a shell.
+Hulme wrote to Lechmere, "The man I relieved was killed by a shell, but I don't think that's at all likely to happen to me," but soon enough he too was blown apart by an artillery shell on September 28, 1917.
 Lechmere never married.